ConPaaS-team/conpaas/docs/internals.rst

 write the *HelloWorldManager* class and place it in the file *conpaas/services/helloworld/manager/manager.py*.
-(See |lst:helloworldmanagermanager|) A service manager supplements the application manager with service specific functionality.
+(See |lst:helloworldmanagermanager|) A service manager supplements the application manager with service-specific functionality.
 It does so by overriding the methods inherited from the base manager class.
 These methods will be called by the application manager when the corresponding event occurs.
 For example, *on\_start* is called immediately after the